William Hill King George VI Chase

 Nicholls and Fehily pulled off a carefully constructed plan to make best use of their charge's assured stamina and improved concentration gained from the application of a pair of cheekpieces.

-The eight-year-old was cut into 5-2 favourite (from 6-1) for the Cheltenham Gold Cup by Ladbrokes, while William Hill make the Ditcheat gelding 4-1 market leader (from 7-1), a price shared by Paddy Power about a race in which he finished fourth last year.
+The eight-year-old was cut into 5-2 favourite (from 6-1) for the Cheltenham Gold Cup by Ladbrokes, while William Hill make the Ditcheat gelding 4-1 market leader (from 7-1), a price shared by Coral about a race in which he finished fourth last year.

 To rapturous applause, the combination never looked like being reeled in as Dynaste stayed on strongly for second.